-The (G)MCH integrates a system memory DDR controller with two 64-bit wide interfaces.
-The (G)MCH supports DDR memory, the buffers support SSTL_2 signal interfaces, and the memory controller interface is fully configurable through a set of control registers.
+The MCH integrates a system memory DDR controller with one 64-bit wide interface.
+The MCH supports DDR memory, the buffers support SSTL_2 signal interfaces, and the memory controller interface is fully configurable through a set of control registers.

 System Memory Interface